 – Select an appropriate development methodology and tools for the job.

-– Develop the firmware to meet the functional requirements.
+– firmware Development to meet the functional requirements.

 – Test the firmware for reliability and performance.